SiliconLabs/wisun-br-linux-docker/README.md

 # Build the Docker Image

 For the time being, the Docker image has to be built.
-To build and run Docker images, you first need to install the `docker` application.
+To build and run Docker images, first install the `docker` application.

     sudo apt-get install docker.io

 Make sure that your current user is allowed to run Docker:

+    sudo usermod -aG docker pi

 > You have to log out and back in for this to take effect.

-    sudo usermod -aG docker pi

 For the next step, the Raspberry Pi needs access to this private GitHub repository.
 We recommend you follow [GitHub guidelines on how to set up a new